 This is where it starts to get interesting in terms of rewards and sizable sign up bonuses.
 Tier three cards really allow you to earn a lot of points for airlines, hotels, local commute, and receive perks like free checked bags, priority boarding, coupons to complimentary lounge access (for a limited number per year), and more.
 The credit limits on these cards starts at around $5,000 and goes up to around $7,000-10,000.

-These cards do have annual fees, averaging at $95, but can go as high as $250 (Amex Gold).
+These cards do have annual fees, averaging at $95, but can go as high as $250 (American Express ® Gold Card).
 Credit cards with higher annual fees usually have rewards where you can get a lot of that value back.

 Apply for a tier three credit card when